Murder of George Murdoch: Lasting notoriety

 The case was featured on the STV documentary series Unsolved in 2004.
 The series focused on Scotland's most infamous unsolved murders.
-Several murders featured on the programme have since been solved: Vicky Hamilton (2007), Shamsudden Mahmood (2008), Elaine Doyle (2014), Tracey Wylde (2019) and Renee and Andrew Macrae (2022).
-In two more cases, Caroline Glachan and Brenda Page, trials for the alleged murders are due to be held in 2022 and 2023 respectively.

 Murdoch's murder was featured on STV News at Six on 28 September 2018 after a new appeal was made on the murder.

-On the episode of Crimewatch Live which appealed for information of Murdoch's case on 14 March 2022, Murdoch's murder was described as having become one of the most notorious unsolved cases in the north-east of Scotland and one of Aberdeen's "darkest episodes".
+On the episode of Crimewatch Live which appealed for information on Murdoch's case on 14 March 2022, Murdoch's murder was described as having become one of the most notorious unsolved cases in the north-east of Scotland and one of Aberdeen's "darkest episodes".

+The case was featured on Forensics: Murder Case, which aired on 21 July 2025 on 5.